NEXT UP ON this.

 ‘Actually, my PhD study and degree contributed the most towards me getting this job.
 The training I received during my PhD study dealt a lot with data analytics and machine learning.
 Also, the degree I completed proves that I am qualified to do this kind of job.’

 Interested in pursuing a career in data and computer science?
 Find out more about studying a Bachelor of Computer Science with Deakin.
-Or, if you already have an undergraduate qualification, consider Deakin’s Master of Data Science.
+Or gain the skills to futrueproof your current career with a Master of Data Science at Deakin.

 Subscribe for a regular dose of technology, innovation, culture and personal development.